mohammadll/lets-learn-KIC/02-kong-ingress-req-manipulation/README.md

     kubectl apply -f http-route.yml
     curl -H 'Host:kong.example' "$PROXY_IP/echo?details=true"
+The Host header in the response now contains the upstream Host and Port.

 ## Strip the path
 `konghq.com/strip-path` annotation, which strips the path component of the route/Ingress